electricimp/Google-PubSub/README.md

 - *error* - *GooglePubSub.Error* - error details, *null* if the operation succeeds
 - *messageIds* - *array* of *strings* - Google Pub/Sub service assigned ID of each published message, in the same order as the messages in the request.
 IDs are guaranteed to be unique within the topic.

+## Class *GooglePubSub.SubscriptionConfig*

+Represents configuration of a Google Pub/Sub Subscription.

+Public fields:
+- *topicName* - *string* - name of the Google Pub/Sub topic from which this subscription receives messages
+- *ackDeadlineSeconds* - *integer* - the maximum time (in seconds) after receiving a message when the message must be acknowledged before it is redelivered by Pub/Sub service
+- *pushConfig* - *GooglePubSub.PushConfig* - additional configuration for push subscription; *null* for pull subscription

+### Constructor *GooglePubSub.SubscriptionConfig(topicName, ackDeadlineSeconds, pushConfig = null)*

+Creates a subscription configuration that can be used for the subscription creation in Google Pub/Sub service.

+Parameters:
+- *topicName* - *string* - name of the Google Pub/Sub topic from which this subscription receives messages
+- *ackDeadlineSeconds* - *integer* - optional - the maximum time (in seconds) after receiving a message when the message must be acknowledged before it is redelivered by Pub/Sub service.
+Default : 10 seconds
+- *pushConfig* - *GooglePubSub.PushConfig* - optional - additional configuration for push subscription.
+Default: *null* (pull subscription)

+Returns:
+- *GooglePubSub.SubscriptionConfig* instance that can be passed into *GooglePubSub.Subscriptions.obtain()* method to create the subscription.

+## Class *GooglePubSub.PushConfig*

+Represents additional configuration of a push subscription.

+Public fields:
+- *pushEndpoint* - *string* - push endpoint URL (URL of a endpoint that messages should be pushed to)
+- *attributes* - *table* of key-value *strings* - [push endpoint attributes](https://cloud.google.com/pubsub/docs/reference/rest/v1/projects.subscriptions#PushConfig).
+May be *null*

+### Constructor *GooglePubSub.PushConfig(pushEndpoint, attributes = null)*

+Creates a push subscription configuration.

+Parameters:
+- *pushEndpoint* - *string* - push endpoint URL (URL of a endpoint that messages should be pushed to)
+- *attributes* - *table* of key-value *strings* - optional - [push endpoint attributes](https://cloud.google.com/pubsub/docs/reference/rest/v1/projects.subscriptions#PushConfig)

+Returns:
+- *GooglePubSub.PushConfig* instance that can be passed into *GooglePubSub.Subscriptions.obtain()* method to create the push subscription.